chainbound/bolt/bolt-contracts/README.md

 Key features include:

-1. Registration of Symbiotic Operators and Vaults / EigenLayer Operators and Strategies
+1. Retrieval of operator stake and proposer status from their pubkey
-2. Whitelisting of collateral assets used to back commitments
+2. Integration with Symbiotic
-3. Retrieval of operator stake and proposer status from their pubkey
+3. Integration with Eigenlayer

-4. Integration with Symbiotic/EigenLayer
+Specific functionalities about the restaking protocols are handled inside the `IBoltMiddleware` contracts, such as `BotSymbioticMiddleware` and `BoltEigenlayerMiddleware`.

 ### Symbiotic Integration guide for Staking Pools